alexander-kastil/youtube-transcriber-mcp/src/youtube-transcriber-mcp/README.md

 python server.py
 ```

-The server will start with **Streamable HTTP transport by default**, listening on the configured port for MCP protocol connections via HTTP.
+Leave this process running.
+The server starts with **Streamable HTTP transport by default** and listens on `http://127.0.0.1:8000/mcp` for incoming MCP connections.

 ### Available Tools